The 10 Languages With the Most Economic Benefits

 Training of Immigrants

-It also promotes investment in the education and training of immigrants that eventually pays off in the form of higher wages and output; grants access to a broader range of higher-paying jobs; encourages labor mobility which increases the returns on the labor skills of immigrants by improving the efficiency of the labor market such that the skillsets of immigrants more closely match the jobs that they perform, and makes it more possible for immigrants to start businesses and create jobs.
+It also promotes investment in the education and training of immigrants that eventually pays off in the form of higher wages and output; grants access to a broader range of higher-paying jobs; encourages labor mobility, which increases the returns on the labor skills of immigrants by improving the efficiency of the labor market such that the skillsets of immigrants more closely match the jobs that they perform, and makes it more possible for immigrants to start businesses and create jobs.

 To estimate the effect of citizenship on the earnings of unauthorized immigrants, we decompose the income effect of citizenship that we calculated for all noncitizens 16 percent into two components: one to estimate the percentage gain in income that the unauthorized experience as a consequence of attaining legal status and the other to calculate the percentage gain in revenue that they obtain from becoming naturalized citizens.
 Our estimate of the second component suggests that previously unauthorized and newly legalized immigrants would experience an additional 10 percent gain in income if they acquired citizenship.

 Bernt Bratsberg, James Ragan, and Zafar Nasir In a 2002 longitudinal study, Bratsberg, Ragan, and Nasir followed a sample of 332 young male legal immigrants from 1979 through 1991 and found that citizenship was associated with a wage gain of around 5.6 percent.
-Hence, legalization and citizenship improve the efficiency of the labor market by ensuring that people are working in fields where their skillsets and training are being used to the fullest extent.
+Hence, legalization and citizenship improve the efficiency of the labor market by ensuring that people are working in fields where their skills and training are being used to the fullest extent.

 Economic Effects